visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### Facebook

 - Monitors public and private groups (must be member, no need to be an admin)
 - Up to 25 groups with basic subscription.
 Additional groups $20 for each 10 groups pack.
+Cheaper depending on the country.
+Go to billing page to find out.
 - Scan interval available 30 minutes to 8 hours.
 Recommended 2+ hours
 - AI Lead Detection: ChatGPT analyzes each post for intent and purpose
 - AI Responses: AI will write a personalize comment/response.
 No Auto commenting.
 Human click is required to send.